What is impacted earwax?

 - Making too much earwax due to injury

 Some of these conditions cause a physical blockage.
 Others cause more earwax to be made.
-In some cases, the cause of impacted earwax is not known.
+In some cases, the cause of impacted earwax isn't known.

 Objects placed in your ear can also lead to impacted earwax, especially if done repeatedly.
 This is more likely in children and young people who have no other problems with their ear canals.
 For example, if you use cotton swabs to remove earwax, you may push the wax deeper into your canal.
 Over time, this may cause complete blockage.
 Hearing aids, swimming plugs, and swim molds can have a similar effect with repeated use.

 Who is at risk for impacted earwax?

 You may be at increased risk if you have a health condition that can cause increased earwax buildup, such as eczema.
 You may also increase your risk if you keep putting objects in your ear, such as a hearing aid.
 Older adults and people with thinking (cognitive) problems also have an increased risk.

 What are the symptoms of impacted earwax?

 Earwax often doesn't cause any symptoms, unless it builds up a lot.
 These are the most common symptoms of impacted earwax: